apt2tell/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore: add reducers and actions
+# Bookstore: Use Redux in React components.
-In this step, I configured the Redux Store and wrote actions and reducer for adding and removing books.
+In this step I  used Redux store to display books.
+I  also added some UI elements to your components and make them dispatch actions.

  ## Learning objectives
 - Understand the concept of state management.
-- Use store, actions, and reducers in React.
+- Use store, actions and reducers in React.
+- Connect React and Redux.

 ## Built With